native-land-digital/next-nld/README.md

 All polygons are stored in the PostGIS database as MultiPolygons.
 They can be flattened when retrieved, but this is to keep a single geography type while still allowing researchers to draw more complex shapes when necessary.

-Logs are generated when hitting the public API (`/api/index.php`) and stored in the `logs/` folder.

 To get the text editor working in the `/dashboard/research`, sign up for a TinyMCE key.
-It will automatically be enabled to work for localhost, and no CC is required.
+It will automatically be enabled to work for `localhost`, and no CC is required.

 ## Deployment notes